sanic-org/discord-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-SanicBot is a bot designed to make it easy to reference documentation and github pulls and issues.
+SanicBot is a bot designed to make it easy to reference documentation and Github pulls and issues.

 Use !help for user commands.